carbon-design-system/carbon/docs/experimental-code.md

 ## Feature flags

 Some Carbon packages ship with available feature flags.
-These feature flags enable new behavior and styling, allowing you to opt-in to new (and sometimes breaking) changes while using the current major version.
+These feature flags enable new behavior and styling, allowing you to opt-in to new breaking changes while remaining on the current major version.
+When a new feature flag is introduced it is marked `false` or "off" by default to ensure backwards compatibility.
 A feature flag may be configured in javascript, sass, or both.

 All the currently available feature flags, as well as how to enable them, is documented in the
 [`@carbon/react` storybook](https://react.carbondesignsystem.com/?path=/docs/experimental-feature-flags--overview).

-### Feature flags are opt-in
+### Feature flag naming convention

-Feature flags are typically marked `false` or "off" by default to ensure backwards compatibility.
-These flags can be turned on individually within a consuming project to allow opt-in of the features incrementally.

-Feature flags follow a prefix naming convention that indicate status:
+All feature flags follow a prefix naming convention that indicate status.

-1. `enable-experimental-*`
-2. `enable-v12-*`

-#### Flags prefixed `enable-experimental-*`
+#### Flags prefixed with `enable-*`

+- Contain new features that we'd like consuming projects to test
+- Are generally stable and unlikely to change but may change based on user feedback
+- May require some manual migration or code changes within your project
+- Are documented in storybook
+- May not be documented on https://www.carbondesignsystem.com
-Flags are typically introduced with the `enable-experimental-*` prefix.
-This marks that the API is likely to change due to feedback or unforseen instability or incompatibility.
-It's also possible (but unlikely) that the flag is removed in the future.
-During this time your feedback is very important to ensure we've met all concerns relating to this new feature.
-If you use these, make sure to keep an eye on our release notes where we'll outline any changes to feature flags across our regularly scheduled minor version releases.
+- Need user feedback to ensure we've met all concerns relating to this feature

+If you use these flags, make sure to check our release notes where we'll outline any changes to them across our regularly scheduled minor version releases.

-#### Flags prefixed `enable-v12-*`
+#### Flags prefixed with `enable-v#-*`

-As a flag becomes more stable, we'll "commit" it to a future release and rename it to use the `enable-v12-*` prefix.
-This means that the API or functionality behind this flag is now fixed and won't change.
-Additionally, we will ship this flag as "on by default" in the major version indicated in the name.
-Typically flags will use the next major version, but if we anticipate a lot of disruption from a flag it can be commited to the major relase after next.
-If you use the old flag name you'll see a warning in your console prompting you to update it.
+As usage of an existing flag increases or we determine a feature to be of high importance, we'll "commit" it to a future major release and rename it to use the `enable-v#-*` prefix.
+At this point the API or functionality behind this flag is now fixed and won't change.
+We intend to ship this flag as "on by default" in the major version indicated in the name. e.g. `enable-v12-some-feature`

 All breaking changes will be shipped as `enable-v12-*` flags within the current major release (v11).
 This enables projects to opt-in to breaking changes earlier